 House of Ireland repudiates Frascati Centre lease

-Shopping centre landlord wants Commercial Court to force retailer to respect €175,000 a year lease
+Shopping centre landlord wants court to force retailer to respect €175,000 a year lease

-House of Ireland has repudiated a lease to operate from the redeveloped Frascati Shopping Centre, Blackrock, Co Dublin.
+House of Ireland has repudiated a lease to operate from the redeveloped Frascati Shopping Centre in Blackrock, Co Dublin.
 Photograph: Aidan Crawley/Bloomberg

 Gift and lifestyle store House of Ireland has repudiated a lease to operate from the redeveloped Frascati Shopping Centre, Blackrock, Co Dublin, in a row over a works compound for 45 apartments at the centre, it has been claimed in Commercial Court proceedings.